-Units offered in this offering 1,000,000 units, each unit consisting of 10 shares of our common stock and 5 Class A warrants to purchase one share of our common stock The Class A warrants will trade only as part of a unit for 60 days following the final closing date of this offering unless the underwriter determines that separate trading of the Class A warrants should occur earlier.
-Common stock to be outstanding after this offering 36,501,077 shares.
-This number does not include: 5,000,000 shares underlying the Class A warrants offered by this prospectus; 2,250,000 shares of common stock (including shares underlying the warrants) reserved for issuance upon exercise of the Underwriter's over-allotment option; 1,500,000 shares of common stock reserved for issuance upon exercise of the Underwriter's warrants; 5,616,000 shares of common stock underlying outstanding stock options with an average exercise price of \$.69 per share; and 13,406,525 shares of common stock underlying outstanding warrants with an average exercise price of \$.76 per share.
-Class A warrants to be outstanding after this offering 5,000,000 Class A warrants to purchase up to 5,000,000 shares of common stock, excluding shares underlying the Class A warrants.
-Term of Class A warrants Exercisable commencing on the date the Class A warrants become separately tradable and thereafter until five years after the effective date of this offering unless earlier redeemed.
-Exercise price of Class A warrants \$1.50 - \$1.65 per warrant [the "Common Stock Price" plus \$1.00].
-The "Common Stock Price" is the unit price divided by 10.
-Redemption of Class A warrants In the event the Company's common stock is trading at a price equal to or exceeding the Redemption Threshold for 20 consecutive trading days, the Company has the option to call the Class A warrants and if the holders of the Class A warrants have not exercised the Class A warrants within 30 days of the written notice to call, the Company may redeem the Class A warrants at \$.001 per warrant.
-The "Redemption Threshold" is \$3.50 - \$3.65 [the Common Stock Price plus \$3.00].
-Risk factors Investing in the securities offered by this prospectus involves a high degree of risk, including: we have a history of operating losses and liquidity problems; if the potential of stem cell therapy to treat serious disease is not realized, the value of our stem cell collection, processing and storage and our development programs could be significantly reduced; we may be forced to undertake lengthy and costly efforts to build market acceptance of our stem cell services;
+Units offered in this offering

+1,000,000 units, each unit consisting of shares of our common stock and Class A warrants to purchase one share of our common stock The Class A warrants will trade only as part of a unit for 60 days following the final closing date of this offering unless the underwriter determines that separate trading of the Class A warrants should occur earlier.

+Common stock to be outstanding after this offering

+] shares.
+This number does not include:

+- [] shares underlying the Class A warrants offered by this prospectus; - [] shares of common stock (including shares underlying the warrants) reserved for issuance upon exercise of the Underwriter's over-allotment option; - [] shares of common stock reserved for issuance upon exercise of the Underwriter's warrants; - 5,616,000 shares of common stock underlying outstanding stock options with an average exercise price of \$.69 per share; and - 13,406,525 shares of common stock underlying outstanding warrants with an average exercise price of \$.76 per share.

+Class A warrants to be outstanding after this offering

+[] Class A warrants to purchase up to shares of common stock, excluding shares underlying the Class A warrants.

+Term of Class A warrants

+Exercisable commencing on the date the Class A warrants become separately tradable and thereafter until five years after the effective date of this offering unless earlier redeemed.

+Exercise price of Class A warrants

+[\$] per warrant [the "Common Stock Price" plus \$1.00].
+The "Common Stock Price" is \$6.00 divided by the number of shares of Common Stock per unit.

+Redemption of Class A warrants

+In the event the Company's common stock is trading at a price equal to or exceeding the Redemption Threshold for 20 consecutive trading days, the Company has the option to call the Class A warrants and if the holders of the Class A warrants have not exercised the Class A warrants within 30 days of the written notice to call, the Company may redeem the Class A warrants at \$.001 per warrant.
+The "Redemption Threshold" is \$ [the Common Stock Price plus \$3.00].

+Risk factors

+Investing in the securities offered by this prospectus involves a high degree of risk, including: we have a history of operating losses and liquidity problems; if the potential of stem cell therapy to treat serious disease is not realized, the value of our stem cell collection, processing and storage and our development programs could be significantly reduced; we may be forced to undertake lengthy and costly efforts to build market acceptance of our stem cell services;